Top Jewelry Photography Props and Tools in 2023

 Cup or Bowl

 This jewelry photography tool is so easy, cheap, and ridiculously effective, we had to place it on this list.
-For flat lays of delicate necklaces, bracelets or chains, use an appropriately-sized round bowl or cup to shape the jewelry.
+For flat lays of delicate necklaces, bracelets or chains, use an appropriately-sized round bowl or cup to shape the piece.
 Don’t waste time using your fingers to shape the tiny links of a necklace when a round piece of kitchenware will do it in two seconds.

 Just lay the jewelry on your set, grab a bowl or cup, and place it in the middle of the piece, shifting it around until the chain is perfectly rounded and smooth.
 Done.